 Risk 6: Beyond Meat may face difficulties in sourcing ingredients

-The harvest of this crop could easily be affected by a number of factors, such as adverse weather conditions, natural disaster and pestilence, which are beyond the company’s control.
+The harvest of this crop could easily be affected by a number of factors, such as adverse weather conditions, natural disasters and pestilence, which are beyond the company’s control.

 All of these events can lead to a supply constraint and result in a jump in the price of the ingredients.

-According to the 2Q20 quarterly report, a hypothetical 10% increase in the weighted average cost of pea protein, could result in an increase of $1.7 million to the cost of goods sold.
+According to the Fy2020 annual report, a hypothetical 10% increase in the weighted average cost of pea protein, could result in an increase of $3.2 million to the cost of goods sold.

 If an ingredient supply constraint does occur, Beyond Meat could incur significantly higher costs of goods sold, thereby leading to lower profitability, and eventually lower stock price.